adithya16pillai/pomodoro/README.md

 # Pomodoro Timer

-## This is a Pomodoro Timer which I made using ReactJS.
-I also used the FontAwesome package to help me with this project!
+# This is a Pomodoro Timer which I made using ReactJS.
+I also used the FontAwesome package to help me with this project
-## Follow the steps below to use this for yourself!
+# Enjoy :D

 # Getting Started with Create React App